vjbollavarapu/modulyn-community/README.md

 ## 🗺️ Roadmap

-TidyGen ERP has an ambitious roadmap to revolutionize the cleaning services industry through Web3 technology:
+Modulyn ERP has an ambitious roadmap to revolutionize the cleaning services industry through Web3 technology:

 ### **Current Version: v1.0.0 (Foundation)**